 Tax benefits

-Spending over 183 days in a country generally makes you a tax resident, changing your tax obligations.
-If you stay less than 183 days, you lose that status.
-This is beneficial for those moving to low-tax countries, as it reduces overall taxes.
-Some countries offer special tax regimes, granting favorable treatments or incentives for investment.
+Spending over 183 days in a country usually makes you a tax resident, changing your tax obligations.
+Staying less than 183 days means you lose that status, which can be beneficial in low-tax countries.
+Some countries offer special tax regimes for investment.

 Political and economic diversification